fangfufu/httpdirfs/README.md

 compatibility patches.
 - I would like to thank [hiliev](https://github.com/hiliev) for providing macOS compatibility patches.
+- I would like to thank [Jonathan Kamens](https://github.com/jikamens) for providing a whole bunch of code improvements and the improved build system.
 - I would like to thank [-Archivist](https://www.reddit.com/user/-Archivist/) for not providing FTP or WebDAV access to his server.
 This piece of software was written in direct response to his appalling behaviour.